 There were many West Coast It Girls of the 60s and 70s, but Eve Babitz may have been the West Coast It Girl, at least among people in the know.
 Born in 1943 to a Jewish studio violinist and a gentile Texan rose, she counted Igor Stravinsky as her godfather and Greta Garbo, Charlie Chaplin, and Bertrand Russell among her family friends.
-In the 1960s, she became a “groupie-adventuress” who designed album covers for Linda Ronstadt and Buffalo Springfield, and counted everyone from Frank Zappa to Salvador Dali among her friends, and Steve Martin, Jim Morrison, Harrison Ford, and both Ruscha brothers (photographer Paul and painter Ed) among her lovers.
+In the 1960s, she became a “groupie-adventuress” who designed album covers for Linda Ronstadt and Buffalo Springfield, befriended everyone from Frank Zappa to Salvador Dali, and bedded Steve Martin, Jim Morrison, Harrison Ford, and both Ruscha brothers (photographer Paul and painter Ed) among many other lovers.
 She also was the nude girl in the famous photograph of Marcel DuChamp playing chess.

 When I first discovered Babitz, I had no idea of her It Girl status.
 Prowling a yard sale at age ten, I found a copy of her second book, Slow Days Fast Company, and devoured it without grasping a quarter of the references.
 (Poppers?
 A ménage à trois?
 It all made me so very hungry.)
 Her well-read, half-bred, doggedly unwed perceptions resonate with me to this day.
 They do so with anyone who objects to “niceness” on the grounds that it precludes too much pleasure and too many points.